Agfa Isola 4.5 front

 The Agfa Isolette 4.5 is until now the oldest camera in the collection yet.
 It’s another camera from the magnificent set I received from my cousin.
 We believe it was our grandfather’s camera, an avid photographer.
 It’s a medium format folder viewfinder camera, fully functioning and with a magnificent patina.
 The 6 x 6 pictures are sharp, but with the “old photo look” you might remember from old family pictures.
 This might be caused by light leaks or the less advanced lens coating of the time.

-The Agfa Isolette 4.5 is the first post war edition of the Isolette series and the second one of the Isolettes, which would also make a great name for an all-girl soul or lofi band: “Agfa and the Isolettes”.
-It was produced from 1945 – 1950.
-Unlike the first (WWII) edition it has a Duralumin cover, while the earlier one’s was made of plastic.
-Historical unsupported theory: during the war aluminium was needed in the Airplane industry and rare, so cheaper cameras were partly made of plastic while after the war Germany’s demand for Airplanes was on a record low and thus Aluminium nearly scrap metal.
+The Agfa Isolette 4.5 is the first post war edition of the Isolette series and the second one of the Isolettes, which would also make a great name for an all-girl soul or lo-fi band: “Agfa and the Isolettes”.
+It was produced from 1945 to 1950.
+Unlike the first (WWII) edition, it has a Duralumin cover, while the earlier one’s was made of plastic.
+Historical unsupported theory: during the war aluminum was needed in the Airplane industry and rare, so cheaper cameras were partly made of plastic while after the war Germany’s demand for Airplanes was on a record low and thus Aluminum nearly scrap metal.
 (My mother told me, that “Opa” build the first post-war sets of suitcases and various kitchen equipment for our family from leftover metal from airplane production).
 The Isolettes were produced till 1960.
 They came with various shutter/lens variations, mine has, as the name suggests, an Agfa Solinar f 4.5 85 mm with a Prontor-Rapid shutter.
-The camera is fully manual, has a accessory shoe, a tripod mount, a pc sync connect for flashguns, and a double exposure lock.
-Folded it fits in a cat’s pocket even better than the Franka Solida II L.
+The camera is fully manual, has an accessory shoe, a tripod mount, a pc sync connector for flashguns, and a double exposure lock.
+Folded, it fits in a coat’s pocket even better than the Franka Solida II L.

 Tips & Tricks: